sithis993/Crypter/README.md

 + Integration within a Python-based Botnet.
 This will allow Crypter to be rapidly deployed to all infected machines.
 The Botnet is actively being developed.

+Everyone is welcome to contribute ideas, improvements and fixes!

 ## Prerequisites
 Before cloning the repository and attempting to build Crypter, you must first meet the following prerequisites.
 You'll then have all the tools required to produce the binary.